The impact of social media on businesses, both positive and negative, is immense.

 So it is evident that how social media can have an immense impact on your business and can be one of the most powerful marketing channels to reach out to your audience.

-In a nutshell, social media helps businesses in three key areas;
+In a nutshell, Social media for businesses has benefited in three key areas;

 Brand building – Social media is one of the most profitable digital marketing platforms that boosts your brand’s visibility among potential customers, allowing you to reach a larger audience.
-By applying a social media customer service strategy, you significantly increase your brand recognition.
+By applying a social media customer service strategy, you significantly increase your brand’s recognition.

 Omni channel engagement – Research shows that 60% of US millennials expect consistent experiences when dealing with brands online, in-store, or by phone.
 Social media strategies boost user engagement across channels in order to engage customers and deliver a better omnichannel customer experience.

 Business growth – Social interaction between businesses & customers is a growing trend that increases sales and improves brand loyalty.
-SMM report says, more than 65% of businesses are on social media to increase leads.
+According to the SMM report, more than 65% of businesses are on social media to increase leads.

-So, let’s look into the positive effects of social media on businesses.
+So, let’s look at the positive effects of social media on businesses.

-Social media impact businesses positively and offers an opportunity for your audience to find you on social media.
+Social media impacts businesses positively and offers an opportunity for your audience to find you on social media.
 It helps you reach your targeted audience, stay engaged with them, and respond to their queries instantly.
 It is a great way to evaluate your competition by monitoring their social media pages.

 Social media has multiple positive impacts on businesses in terms of brand recognition, customer engagement, revenue, and customer service.
-It also is a great tool to evaluate your competitors and how they are using social media for their growth.
+It is also a great tool to evaluate your competitors and how they are using social media for their growth.

-Here are 9 positive ways of how social media impacts businesses.
+Here are 9 positive ways of which social media impacts businesses.

 Today’s customers choose social media as the main source to interact with a brand because they get instant attention.
 Research says that 42% of consumers expect a response on social media within 60 minutes.

 Social media is a powerful channel to engage customers who reach out to you through different social media channels such as Facebook, Twitter, LinkedIn, Instagram, and Whatsapp to deliver a seamless omni-channel messaging experience.